 You can get to Puerto Madryn by plane, bus or car.
-If you’re traveling from Buenos Aires, you can get a direct flight from BA to the city of Trelew (60 Km. from Madryn).
-The airport at Puerto Madryn is smaller and doesn’t receive many flights.
+If you’re traveling from Buenos Aires, you can get a direct flight from BA to the city of Trelew (located about 60 km from Madryn).
+The airport in Puerto Madryn is smaller and doesn’t receive many flights.

 Go Whale watching

 From May to December southern right whales arrive to the coast of Patagonia.
 The waters around Puerto Madryn are one of the best places in the world to see this spectacular species up close.

 It’s possible to see whales just from the shore from El Doradillo beach, which is just 30 minutes away from the city.